open-eid/CDOC2/cdoc2-system-docs/docs/02_protocol_and_cryptography_spec/ch05_cryptographic_details.md

 The details of using *KeyServerCapsule* are described in section [Key server](ch04_key_server.md#key-server).

 ### SymmetricKeyCapsule

 *SymmetricKeyCapsule* (see [table 5](#table-5-symmetrickeycapsule-elements)) refers to a recipient identified by a key label.
 In this scheme, the sender and recipient are either the same person (use case: storage cryptography) or have previously exchanged a symmetric secret key outside the system (use case: transport cryptography).
 In both cases, both the sender and the recipient holds the same secret key, identified by a key label.
 The specification does not limit the selection of the label in any way.

 #### Table 4.
 KeyServerCapsule elements

 Field | Contents | Encoding
 ----------- | ----------- | -----------
-RecipientKey | Information on recipient key used by the recipient for authentication with the key server. | KeyServerID | Key server identifier. | UTF-8 string asssigned by the software trust anchor configuration, see section [Server identification and trust](ch04_key_server.md#server-identification-and-trust).
+RecipientKey | Information on recipient key used by the recipient for authentication with the key server. | - KeyServerID | Key server identifier. | UTF-8 string asssigned by the software trust anchor configuration, see section [Server identification and trust](ch04_key_server.md#server-identification-and-trust).
 TransactionID | Transaction identifier | UTF-8 string assigned by the key server

 #### Table 5.
 SymmetricKeyCapsule elements

 Field | Contents | Encoding
 ----------- | ----------- | -----------
 Salt | Random number generated by the sender, used as input for the HKDF-Extract function in KEK derivation | Byte array

-#### KEK computation during encryption
+#### KEK computation during encryption (SymmetricKeyCapsule)

 The sender holds the symmetric key *sym* labelled *label*.
 The sender generates the random number *salt*.
 The purpose of this number is to ensure the generation of a new KEK even when reusing the key *sym*.
 Since no practical upper limit can be set for the reuse of the key, the length of *salt* is chosen with a significant margin, i.e. 256 bits.
 KEK is computed from the symmetric key and the generated random number as follows: